-1. The Model 2000 analyzer should be located convenient for an operator to read and technician to install and maintain.
-A rear rail mounting kit is available for the standard enclosure (see Drawing IIG01N110).
+The MPA-48 analyzer should be located to allow convenient access for an operator to read and technician to install and maintain.
+A rear rail mounting kit is available for the standard enclosure (see Drawing IIG07N110).
 This mounting kit is design for a standard 2" handrail but can be adapted to square or angle handrails as well.